 Auto-Increment Column

-• Auto-Population (Column Excluded): If the written data does not include the auto-increment column, Doris generates and populates unique values for this column.
+| The written data does not include the auto-increment column | Doris automatically generates and fills in a unique value for the column |

 Uniqueness

-• Guaranteed Uniqueness: This applies only to system-generated values.
+- Guaranteed uniqueness: This applies only to system-generated values.

 Density